seattlerb/zentest/README.txt

 tests, allowing for very rapid development of both tests and implementation.

-** FEATURES/PROBLEMS:
+== FEATURES/PROBLEMS

-+ Scans your ruby code and tests and generates missing methods for you.
+* Scans your ruby code and tests and generates missing methods for you.
-+ Includes a very helpful filter for Test::Unit output called unit_diff.rb
+* Includes a very helpful filter for Test::Unit output called unit_diff.rb
-+ Includes a LinuxJournal article on testing with ZenTest written by Pat Eyler.
+* Includes a LinuxJournal article on testing with ZenTest written by Pat Eyler.

-** SYNOPSYS:
+== SYNOPSYS

-  ZenTest.rb MyProject.rb TestMyProject.rb > missing.rb
+  ZenTest MyProject.rb TestMyProject.rb > missing.rb
   # edit missing.rb and merge appropriate parts into the above files.
-  ./TestMyProject.rb | unit_diff.rb
+  ./TestMyProject.rb | unit_diff
   # Use unit_diff.rb to show you the actual differences in your failures.

-** RULES:
+== RULES

 ZenTest uses the following rules to figure out what code should be
 generated:

-+ Definition:
+* Definition:
-	+ CUT = Class Under Test
+  * CUT = Class Under Test
-	+ TC = Test Class (for CUT)
+  * TC = Test Class (for CUT)
-+ TC's name is the same as CUT w/ "Test" prepended at every scope level.
+* TC's name is the same as CUT w/ "Test" prepended at every scope level.
-	+ Example: TestA::TestB vs A::B.
+  * Example: TestA::TestB vs A::B.
-+ CUT method names are used in CT, with "test_" prependend and optional "_ext" extensions for differentiating test case edge boundaries.
+* CUT method names are used in CT, with "test_" prependend and optional "_ext" extensions for differentiating test case edge boundaries.
-	+ Example:
+  * Example:
-		+ A::B#blah
+    * A::B#blah
-		+ TestA::TestB#test_blah_normal
+    * TestA::TestB#test_blah_normal
-		+ TestA::TestB#test_blah_missing_file
+    * TestA::TestB#test_blah_missing_file
-+ All naming conventions are bidirectional with the exception of test extensions.
+* All naming conventions are bidirectional with the exception of test extensions.

-** METHOD MAPPING:
+== METHOD MAPPING

 Method names are mapped bidirectionally in the following way: